Using Circular Questioning in Family Therapy: Techniques and Tips

 2. "What happens then?"

-Circular questioning encourages the family to think in a systemic manner - often families come to treatment with a linear thought pattern which is actually how we all think.
+Circular questioning encourages the family to think systemically - often families come to treatment with a linear thought pattern, which is actually how we all think.

 Circular thinking is more like "What is going on at home, between Mom and Dad that might be impacting Jimmy's sleep so that he can't concentrate at school?"